Technologicat/mcpyrate/README.md

 def macro(tree, **kw): return tree
 ```

-Although you don't strictly have to import anything to write macros, there are some useful things in the top-level namespace of `mcpy`.
+Although you don't strictly have to import anything to write macros, there are some useful functions in the top-level namespace of `mcpy`.
 See `gensym`, `unparse`, `@namemacro`, and `@parametricmacro`.
-See also `mcpy.utils` for more macro-writing utilities that are too specific to warrant a spot in the top-level namespace.
+See also [`mcpy.utils`](mcpy/utils.py) for more macro-writing utilities that are too specific to warrant a spot in the top-level namespace; of these, at least `flatten_suite` and `rename` solve problems that come up relatively often.
+Finally, see [`mcpy.splicing.splice_statements`](mcpy/splicing.py) if your macro defines a code template, and you need to splice a list of statements into a specific place in it.
+(This is especially convenient when the template is written in the quasiquoted notation, since with `splice_statements` you don't have to think about how the template looks like as an AST.)

 The `tree` parameter is the only positional parameter the macro function is called with.
 All other parameters are passed by name, so you can easily pick what you need (and let `**kw` gather the ones you don't).